How to make a CV to get yourself selected for the job?

 What should/ shouldn’t a good CV have?

-- A good CV doesn’t have any spellings or grammatical mistakes
+1. A good CV doesn’t have any spelling or grammatical mistakes

-The spellings, punctuation and grammar in a CV reflect professionalism.
+The spelling, punctuation, and grammar in a CV reflect professionalism.
 No employer would prefer to go through your CV in order to correct your mistakes.
 You need to be very careful while choosing the right words and their correct spellings.

 A CV highlights your academic and professional history, for which you need to try your best to upload genuine content in a simple manner.
 Generic and overused phrases like ‘multitasker’, ‘team player’ etc. should be minimized.